 I like to shallow pan fry them in just 1/4 inch of oil, seam-side down.
 Brown on each side.
 You can deep fry them, the oil will get into the filling so it would taste even yummier but I like the lower fat method.

 Grab that imagination of yours and take it out for a spin.
-Here are some ideas to get you started.
+Here are some ideas to get you fired up!

 Fillings for meat flautas

 - ground beef or pork, onion, salt, cumin, chile powder

 - shredded beef or pork, taco seasoning (cumin, chile powder, garlic powder, onion powder, paprika, cayenne, oregano), canned green chiles